-The summer term is a seven-week session.
+Summer Term consists of session A, a seven week term, and session B, a six week online term.
 Courses offered for the summer term are contingent upon the number of students who register by the established deadline.
 Courses with an insufficient number of registered students may be canceled.